Wolf Appliance Repair

 Simmer Burner Module (DF Series) Early DF Series dual-fuel ranges had a known simmer burner issue where the low-flame position was unstable.
 Wolf issued a service bulletin on some model years.
 We diagnose whether a simmer burner complaint needs a module swap or a burner adjustment.

-From your first call to a working Wolf range - here's what to expect.
+From your first call to a working Wolf range.
+Here's exactly what to expect at each step.

 1